Some links in this article are affiliate links, which means I earn from qualifying purchases.

-Yes, wrist straps are worth the cost given that you will be able to immediately lift more weight.
+Yes, wrist straps are worth the cost, given that you can lift more weight immediately.
 In addition, wrist straps should last you a lifetime, so you’ll only be making the $10-$20 investment once.

 Do Wrist Wraps Weaken Your Wrist?

 Wrist wraps do not weaken your wrist.
 Wrist wraps will support the natural stability of your wrist joint in order to keep it neutral when lifting.
-However, your wrists won’t get stronger if you continue to wear wrist wraps thinking that you don’t need to implement wrist strengthening exercises.
-So in addition to using wrist wraps, you should also be working on improving your natural stability and strength.
+However, your wrists won’t get stronger if you continue to wear wrist wraps thinking that you don’t need to implement wrist-strengthening exercises.
+So, in addition to using wrist wraps, you should also improve your natural stability and strength.

-The difference between wrist straps and wrist wraps is that straps are meant to increase your gripping ability, and wraps are meant to stabilize your wrist joint under load.
-While beginner lifters likely don’t need to bother with these pieces of equipment, at some point every lifter will add both straps and wraps to their gym equipment.
+The difference between wrist straps vs wrist wraps is that straps are meant to increase your gripping ability, and wraps are meant to stabilize your wrist joint under load.
+While beginner lifters likely don’t need to bother with these pieces of equipment, at some point, every lifter will add both straps and wraps to their gym equipment.